Business loan - L&T Finance

 7. Government Business Loan Schemes

-The Indian Government offers several loan schemes to encourage entrepreneurship:
+The Indian Government offers several business loan schemes to encourage entrepreneurship and support micro, small, and medium enterprises:

 • CGTMSE (Credit Guarantee Fund Trust for Micro and Small Enterprises): Offers collateral-free loans for MSMEs